maiaacademy/imersao-azureexpert-online-t03/README.md

 1. In the **Connection Summary** window, select **Connect**.

-1. Select **Storage account" and "Blob containers", Open and download uploaded files
+1. Select **Storage account** and "Blob containers", Open and download uploaded files

 1. Leave the Azure Storage Explorer window open.